Typeform/foreyes/README.md

 ### Prerequisites

-Foreyes is a CLI tool that uses `node.js` and `yarn`; so be insured to have them installed.
-And because Foreyes uses Selenium, have `Java` installed too.
+Foreyes is a CLI tool that uses `node.js` and `yarn`; so ensure they are installed.
+And because Foreyes uses Selenium, have the latest `Java` installed, too.

-Additionally, at the moment IE11 is run on browserstack.
-Be sure to export these ENV vars.
+Additionally, at the moment IE11 is run on Browserstack.
+Be sure to export these ENV vars if you wish to use it.
 ```
 BROWSERSTACK_USERNAME
 BROWSERSTACK_KEY